SukkoPera/16up/README.md

 This is fully functional as on the original +4.

 ### /ATTENTION signal
 The /ATTENTION signal is not present on the C16/116 Expansion Port.
-Thus, if you need it, you will need to provide the board with it through the */ATTN* (*J1*) connector on V2 or through the relevant pin of the J3 pin header on V3.
+Thus, if you need it, you will need to provide the board with it through the */ATTN* (*J1*) connector on V2 or through the relevant pin of the *J3* pin header on V3.
 The signal is available on pin 3 of the [IEC (Serial) port](doc/iec_serial.png) and it can be connected in parallel to any other device you already have on that port, just break it out.

 ### +5VDC power supply
 This is directly connected to the main power rails of the C16/116.
 Use common sense and do not draw "too much" power out of it.

 ### 9VAC power supply
-This is not present on the C16/116 Expansion Port and thus the corresponding pins of the User Port are left unconnected.
-This should not be a big deal though, as the main use case for this is to provide the higher voltages needed for a fully-compliant RS-232 interface, but 16UP V2 has that built-in in a way that does not require an actual higher-voltage supply, and the same applies for the recommended adapter for V3.
+This is not present on the C16/116 Expansion Port and thus the corresponding pins of the User Port are left unconnected on V2, while on V3 they can be powered from the relevant pins of the *J3* pin header.
+This should not be a big deal though, as the main use case for this is to provide the higher voltages needed for a fully-compliant RS-232 interface but 16UP V2 has that built-in in a way that does not require an actual higher-voltage supply, and the same applies for the recommended adapter for V3.
 Let me know if you find any User Port peripherals that require it.

 ## Assembly
 The parallel port on the +4 is driven through a MOS 6529 (U2 on the board).
-Since these days that IC is pretty hard to get hold of, an alternative circuit based on a 74LS654 was designed by Daniël Mantione ans was integrated into the board.
+Since these days that IC is pretty hard to get hold of, an alternative circuit based on a 74LS654 was designed by Daniël Mantione and integrated into the board.
 Depending on what you choose to use:
 - If you use an original MOS 6529: do NOT mount RN1.
 - If you use a 74LS654: mount RN1.